Himanshusahu1508/visual-eyewear-search/README.md

 - Lightweight and embedded
 - No external service dependency
-- Well-suited for read-heavy workloads
+- Ideal for read-heavy workloads
 - Easy to version and distribute

 Tables include:

-- Catalog items
+- catalog_items
-- User uploads
+- user_uploads
-- Feedback records
+- feedback

 ---